sunng87/slacker-cluster/README.md

   here, slacker will try to detect server IP by connecting to zk, on which we assume that your slacker server are bound on the same network with zookeeper)
+* `:server-data` allows you to set some small amount, server specific data that will be available to client grouping function to choose server.

 ## Cluster Enabled Slacker Client